SwedbankPay/developer.swedbankpay.com/README.md

 This is the repository for [Swedbank Pay Developer Portal][1].
 It is run as a [Jekyll][2] website on [GitHub Pages][3].

+## Contributing

+Bug reports and pull requests are welcome on [GitHub][8].
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant][9] code of conduct as well as [PayEx Open Source Development Guidelines][10].

 ## Usage

 To view this website, browse to [developer.swedbankpay.com][1].
 If you'd like